Despicable Me 4: Plot

-The next day, while Gru and Lucy are away at tennis practice with Poppy's parents Perry and Patsy, leaving the girls and Poppy to watch over Gru Jr., Übelschlecht visits the safe house to interrogate them about Gru, which makes Poppy promptly leave carrying Lenny.
-Gru and Lucy then rush back home after being alerted by Margo and they all fight Übelschlecht.
+The next day, while Gru and Lucy are away at tennis practice with Poppy's parents Perry and Patsy, leaving Poppy to watch over the girls and Gru Jr. When Übelschlecht visits the safe house to interrogate them about Gru, Poppy sneaks away with Lenny.
+Gru and Lucy then rush back home after being alerted by Margo and they fight Übelschlecht.
 Lucy also signals the AVL who calls the Mega Minions out of retirement to stop Maxime.
-In the havoc, however, Gru Jr. leaves the house and is spotted by Maxime and Valentina, who kidnap him.
+In the havoc, however, Gru Jr. leaves the house and is spotted by Maxime and his girlfriend Valentina, who kidnap the baby.
 Lucy and the girls stay behind to handle Übelschlecht as Gru decides to save his son with help from Poppy.

-Using a flying car, the pair chase after the ship, with Poppy getting Gru onto the ship.
-He hijacks the ship, causing it to crash land onto a building under construction.
-Maxime reveals he has brainwashed and transformed Gru Jr. into a human-cockroach hybrid and he refuses to give him back, which causes Gru to get very angry at Maxime and they fight Gru off.
-Maxime cuts a crossbeam which he and Gru were fighting on with his cockroach leg, causing it to fall.
-Just as Maxime was about to escape by flying away with Gru Jr., Gru grabs Maxime's leg and tries to pull him closer and grab Gru Jr. from his arms, but Maxime kicks Gru and he hangs from a crane's jib.
-Gru is wounded, but his encouraging words to his son manage to break Gru Jr. free from his brainwashing state and he attacks Maxime instead.
-Gru punches Maxime off the building to the ground, where he is further harmed by the Mega Minions who arrive in turn.
-The AVL then arrest Maxime and Valentina.
+Gru and Poppy use a flying car they had commandeered during their heist, and Poppy steers into position so Gru can board Maxime's ship and crash it into a building under construction.
+Maxime reveals he has brainwashed and turned Gru Jr. into a human-cockroach hybrid and they fight Gru off.
+Gru is wounded and almost thrown off of the building, but his encouraging words to his son manage to break Gru Jr. free from his brainwashing state and he attacks Maxime instead.
+Gru punches Maxime off the building to the ground, where he is further harmed by the Mega Minions who arrive in turn, the AVL then arrest Maxime and Valentina.

-Reunited with Lucy and the girls, the family returns to their original home, where Dr. Nefario reverses Gru Jr.'s transformation.
-Sometime later, Gru visits Maxime in an AVL prison to talk and settle their differences.
-The rivals then put on a performance of "Everybody Wants to Rule the World" for the prisoners, which include villains from past films, while Poppy is accepted at Lycée Pas Bon.
+Reunited with Lucy and the girls, Gru Jr. finally calls Gru "Dada."
+The family returns to their original home, adopting Lenny as a pet, and Dr. Nefario reverses Gru Jr.'s transformation.
+Some time later, Gru visits Maxime in an AVL prison to talk and settle their differences.
+The rivals then put on a performance of "Everybody Wants to Rule the World" for the prisoners, which include villains from the past, while Poppy is accepted at Lycée Pas Bon.